kartik990/Catalogue-Management-Application-assign-/README.md

 ## Reflection

-This project only one npm pakage react-google-chart for teh pie chart functionality else it's a basic react app normal javascript and CSS stylings.
+This project only one npm pakage react-google-chart for the pie chart functionality else it's a basic react app normal javascript and CSS stylings.

 The desgin inspiration came from my past projects experiences and some template searching on google.